Female Genital Mutilation

 A number of girls die as a direct result of the procedure, from blood loss or infection.
 In the longer term, women who have undergone some form of FGM are twice as likely to die in childbirth, and four times more likely to give birth to a still born child.

-The Female Genital Mutilation Act 2003 makes it
+The Female Genital Mutilation Act 2003 (updated by Serious Crime Act 2015) makes it

-- illegal to take girls who are British Nationals or permanent residents of the UK abroad for FGM whether or not it is lawful in that country;
+- Illegal to take girls who are habitually resident in the UK abroad for FGM whether or not it is lawful in that country;

 An offence under this act has a maximum penalty of up to 14 years in prison and/or a fine.